tradeo/clevertap-ruby/README.md

 ### Configure the client

-You should add yours Account ID and Passcode for an authorization.
+You should add your Account ID and Passcode for an authorization.
 You can get them from the settings in your CleverTap account.
 ```ruby
 ClieverTap.configure(account_id: 'your account ID', passcode: 'your passcode')
 ```